Birmingham and the Black Country Lease Extension - Free Consultation

 Main reasons to commence your Birmingham and the Black Country lease extension

-A Birmingham and the Black Country leasehold property depreciates with the years remaining on the lease.
+A Birmingham and the Black Country lease depreciates with the years remaining on the lease.

-It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with over 100 years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to any lease with more than 30 years remaining, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement